 So What’s Different About The v2 Endpoints?

 The v2 Endpoints use Microsoft’s Migration API, which leverages Azure Storage to maximize speed and bypass throttling, resulting in higher migration speeds.
-Because v2 leverages Azure Storage, MigrationWiz requires an Azure Storage Account Name and Access Key as inputs.
+Because v2 leverages Azure Storage, users have two options: Microsoft-provided Azure Storage or custom Azure Storage.
+Note that when using custom Azure Storage, MigrationWiz will require the Azure Storage Account Name and Access Key as inputs.
+If the user selects the Microsoft-provided option, they do not have to input this data.
 With the v2 Endpoints, MigrationWiz copies files to the storage blob, at which point Microsoft will then copy data from the blob to the Destination.
 The v2 Endpoints also support syncing items (SyncItems=1) with MigrationWiz’s Advanced Options.

 When Should I Use v1 and v2?